Rokas Stanulevičius

-Rokas Stanulevičius (born 2 October 1994, in Lithuania) is a Lithuanian professional footballer who plays as a midfielder.
+Rokas Stanulevičius (born 2 October 1994, in Lithuania) is a Lithuanian professional footballer who plays as a midfielder for I Lyga club Be1.

 Career

 He started to play football in his native town Biržai and later removed to Panevėžys.

 He spent a few seasons at FK Ekranas.
 Played in FK Riteriai and was sold to Israel.
 He returned back to Lithuania joining Džiugas Club.

 In January 2022, he signed with FK Panevėžys.
 In July 2023, he signed for League of Ireland Premier Division club Cork City.

 On 18 February 2025 announced that Stanulevičius transferred into Riteriai Club.